jlmakes/scrollreveal/README.md

 You can pass a sequence interval (in milliseconds) to the `reveal()` method, making sequenced animations a breeze.

+>**Note:** The interval is the time until the next element in the sequence begins its reveal, which is separate from the time until the element’s animation completes.
+In this example, the animation duration is 2 seconds, but the sequence interval is 50 milliseconds.

 ```js
 // interval passed to reveal
 window.sr = ScrollReveal({ duration: 2000 });